 - Make sure that you are invoicing as frequently as possible, and maintain regular contact so you know when to expect payment and are aware of any potential delays.

 - Proactively speak to your key suppliers to negotiate extended credit terms – key suppliers may be willing to grant you longer terms to pay their invoices.
 All suppliers would rather you agree a payment date with them, rather than simply defaulting.

 Relaxing of Insolvency rules

-The government announced that it will suspend the insolvency rules for wrongful trading, backdated to 1 March 2020.
+With the act, the government suspended the insolvency rules for wrongful trading, backdated to 1 March 2020.

 Under the existing wrongful trading legislation: